cartoway/addok_multiple_result_name/README.md

 ## Addressed problem

-The default code only pick the first `name` from the document, let's keep all.
+The default core code only pick the first `name` from the document, let's keep all.

+Then keep only the first one as a plugin.

 ## Configuration

-Add `addok_multiple_result_name.noop`.
+Add `addok_multiple_result_name.first_name`.

 ```
 SEARCH_RESULT_PROCESSORS_PYPATHS = [
     ...
-    'addok_multiple_result_name.noop',  # Do nothing, only apply the monkey patch at import time
+    'addok_multiple_result_name.first_name',  # Also apply the monkey patch at import time
     ...
 ```